-Corollary \ref{inh} is proved in Section \ref{sec:inhomogeneouspf}.
-In the following example we illustrate how it can be applied to the sparse stochastic block models, in particular, sparse Erd\H{o}s-R\'enyi random graphs.
+Corollary \ref{inh} is proved in Section \ref{sec:inhomogeneouspf} of the Appendix.
+In the following example, we illustrate how it can be applied to sparse stochastic block models, in particular, sparse Erd\H{o}s-R\'enyi random graphs.

 \begin{example}[Sparse stochastic block models] {\em Fix $K\geq 1$, a vector of community proportions $\bm \lambda := (\lambda_1,\ldots,\lambda_K) \in (0, 1)^K$, such that $\sum_{j=1}^K \lambda_j = 1$, and a symmetric probability matrix $\bm B := ((b_{ij}))_{1\leq i, j \leq K}$, where $b_{ij} \in [0, 1]$, for all $1\leq i, j\leq K$ and $b_{ij} > 0$ for some $ 1\leq i, j \leq K$.
 The (sparse) stochastic block model with proportion vector $\bm \lambda$ and probability matrix $\bm B$ is the inhomogeneous random graph $\mathcal G(N, \bm P^{(N)})$, with $\bm P^{(N)} = ((p_{uv}))_{1 \leq u, v \leq N}$ where